browser icon

 Artist and Performer

-Won-Ldy Paye – My love for art started when I was a kid in Tappita, a rice farming region in Northeastern Liberia.
+Won-Ldy Paye – My love for art started when I was a kid in Tappita, a rice farming region in Northeastern Liberia, West Africa.
 My grandmother would say preverbally, “Know one says life is supposed to be easy.
 Show me where life is utopia, and we will all move there for free.”
-Oral literature was and is still today the foundation of Liberian culture.
+Oral literature was and is still today the foundation of my work.

-A life without a story or a society with no culture is like a tree without roots.
+A life without a story is like a tree without roots.

 “Storytelling is putting sensual emotions into events or playing with words as though they were toys.”